The best way to cook fresh fish is to keep it simple and easy. Four ingredients, (including the fish!) is your path to the best tasting fish.

 If you want to do something a little fancier with more layers of flavor, here are some other Gr8 fish recipes:

-- Macadamia Nut Crusted Mahi Mahi
+- Macadamia Nut Crusted Mahi Mahi - a fish recipe that Vince admits is DELICIOUS!

 - Grilled Sea Bass with Lemon, White Beans and Artichokes